labib108/Patient-Consultation-System-Laravel/README.md

-# Patient Management System (PMS)
+# Patient Consultation System - Laravel

-The Patient Management System (PMS) is a comprehensive solution for doctors to streamline their workflow and enhance patient care.
-This system offers a range of features including secure administrator login, appointment scheduling, a detailed client list, patient health history management, Soap Notes Management and Report Generation,
+The Patient Consultation System (PCS) is a comprehensive solution for doctors to streamline their workflow and enhance patient care.
+This system offers a range of features including secure administrator login, appointment scheduling, a detailed client list, patient health history management, Soap Notes Management and Report Generation.

 ## Features